GucciFivem/GucciFivem/README.md

 ### Hi there 👋
--🔭 I’m currently a dev for server called Redlinrp
+-�I’m currently a dev for server called Redlinrp
 - Join here https://discord.com/invite/redlinerp
 - I'm currenty learning typescript
 - Barely anything on my page has been tested